Algorithmic market making in dealer markets with hedging and market impact

 \subsection{Context and parameters}

-In this section, we apply our model to the FX spot market where market makers have access to a variety of trading venues: inter-dealer broker platforms such as Refinitiv and Electronic Broking Services (EBS) and electronic communication networks (ECN) such as Cboe FX, FXSpotStream and LMAX Exchange.\\
+In this section, we apply our model to the FX spot market where dealers have access to a variety of trading venues: inter-dealer broker platforms such as Refinitiv and Electronic Broking Services (EBS) and electronic communication networks (ECN) such as Cboe FX, FXSpotStream and LMAX Exchange.\\

 In order to derive realistic parameters, we consider a set of HSBC FX streaming clients trading US Dollar against offshore Chinese Renminbi, USDCNH.
-This set is sufficiently diverse to provide realistic results but by no means complete to fully represent HSBC FX market making franchise.
+This set is sufficiently diverse to provide realistic results but by no means complete to fully represent HSBC FX franchise.
 In particular, in this work we mainly consider connections sensitive to pricing and do not take into account any cross currency trading which may significantly contribute to risk management.\\

 For the reference price at any point in time, many choices can be made.
-Prices are available on many ECNs but these prices may not necessarily indicate commitment (because of the so-called ``Last Look'' practice, see Oomen \cite{oomen2017last} and Cartea et al. \cite{cartea2019foreign}).
+Prices are available on many ECNs but these prices may not necessarily indicate commitment (because of the so-called ``Last Look'' practice -- see Oomen~\cite{oomen2017last} and Cartea et al.~\cite{cartea2019foreign}).
 Therefore, we chose not to rely on ECN prices but rather on the firm prices available on EBS.\\

 Since FX market practitioners are used to reason in basis points\footnote{A basis point is one hundredth of a percent.} (bps) as far as quotes are concerned, we decided to factor out $S_0$ from the parameters $\sigma$, $k$, $\delta$, $L$, $\psi$, and $\ell$ (with of course an adjustment of parameters in accordance for intensities).
-This boils down to factoring out $S_0$ from the value function~$\theta$ and we can therefore reason in bps throughout (up to a little approximation because the base price at any time $t$ should be $S_t$, not $S_0$, but this makes very little difference given the time frame of the problem we shall consider).\\
+This boils down to factoring out $S_0$ from the value function~$\theta$ and we can therefore reason in bps throughout (up to a little approximation because the base price at any time $t$ should be $S_t$, not $S_0$, but this makes very little difference given the time frame of the problem).\\